What Parents and Caregivers Should Know About RSV

 Bronchiolitis due to RSV is the leading cause of hospitalization for infants in the United States, but according to the American Academy of Pediatrics, only about 3% of children with RSV will require a hospital stay.

-RSV season typically runs from December to April, with a peak of infections in February and March, but this is an early RSV season.
-Hospitals around the country, especially children’s hospitals, are currently seeing unusually high numbers of RSV cases, putting additional strain on the already-stretched healthcare system.
+RSV season typically runs from December to April, with a peak of infections in February and March, but last year we saw an early and severe RSV season.
+Hospitals around the country, especially children’s hospitals, saw unusually high numbers of RSV cases, putting additional strain on the already-stretched healthcare system.

-While not all of the patients who test positive for RSV require the supportive care provided during a hospital stay, some need to be admitted to receive aggressive suctioning to remove secretions, oxygen to help with breathing difficulties and/or hydration through an IV.
-Those children are presenting to hospitals that are often already full and often over capacity.
+While not all patients who test positive for RSV require the supportive care provided during a hospital stay, some need to be admitted to receive aggressive suctioning to remove secretions, oxygen to help with breathing difficulties and/or hydration through an IV.
+Last year, those children were arriving at hospitals that were often already full and often over capacity.

 What are the symptoms of mild RSV?

-There’s no specific medicine for RSV, but you can treat the symptoms if your child is uncomfortable (fever medicine, fluids (babies often do better with more frequent, lower volume of fluids, to enable the babies to catch their breath while eating).
-These symptoms usually last 5 to 7 days.
-See the resources below for how to treat these mild symptoms.
+There’s no specific treatment medicine for RSV, but you can treat the symptoms if your child is uncomfortable.
+Fever medicine and fluids can help with symptoms.
+(Note that babies often do better with more frequent, lower volume of fluids, to allow them to catch their breath while eating.)
+Acute symptoms usually last 5 to 7 days, but the residual respiratory symptoms can last for weeks.
+See the resources below for how to treat mild symptoms.

 - Is less than 8 weeks old and has a fever (body temperature over 100.4 degrees F).